Ultimate Guide to Creating Your Perfect Bearded Dragon House

 Bottom half of a large bearded dragon house being built out of melamine.

-• Difficult to add further ventilation to.
-Ventilation is often inadequate for circulating reasonable volumes of air even if the top is made of mesh.
+• Limited ventilation.
+Difficult to add further ventilation to.
 Excessive humidity is quite problematic and it is really difficult to reduce excessive humidity, it is best to avoid.

 • Difficult to attach accessories safely.
 Typically limited to suction caps which do not always stick.